AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/ParsingDigitalInputEvents.md

 # Parsing a DigitalInput `Event`s

 While the `AnalogData` is a register that sends periodic message (~1kHz), other messages are triggered by non-period events.
-One example is how the digital input lines.
-In this board, register `DigitalInputState` emits an event when any of the digital input lines change state.
-It is important to note that similar to other devices (e.g. Open-Ephys acquisition boards), the state of all lines is multiplexed into a single integer (`U8`), where each bit represents that state of each line.
-As a result, depending on the exact transformation you want to apply to the data, you may need to use the `Bitwise` operators to extract the state of each line:
+One example is data from the digital input lines.
+In the Harp Behavior board, register `DigitalInputState` emits an event when any of the digital input lines change state.
+It is important to note that similar to other devices (e.g. Open-Ephys acquisition boards), the state of all lines is multiplexed into a single integer (`U8`), where each bit represents the state (1/0) of each line.
+As a result, depending on the exact transformation you want to apply to the data, you may need to use the `Bitwise` operators to extract the state of each individual line:

 - Subscribe to the `BehaviorEvents` stream.
 - Add a `Parse(Harp.Behavior)` operator